Westland University, Iwo

-Westland University, Iwo, is a private institution based in Iwo, Osun State, Nigeria.
+Westland University, Iwo, is a private owned institution based in Iwo, Osun State, Nigeria.

 History

-The institution was established in 1984, by Dr Eng.
-Wole Adepoju as Cedaespring Technical Institute before becoming a full-fledged university in 2019.
+The institution was established in 1984, by Dr Engr.
+Wole Adepoju as Cedarspring Technical Institute before becoming a full-fledged university in 2019.
 Westland University was granted a provisional license by the Federal Executive Council to commenced academic programmes in 2019.

 Programmes

 The National University Commission, NUC, have accredited and approved over 20 programmes at university.